rkthomps/coq-modeling/README.md

 This repository contains the code required for:
 - Processing data to train Rango, proof retrievers and lemma retrievers
 - Training Rango, proof retrievers and lemma retrievers
-- Running Rango on proofs in CoqHub
+- Running Rango on proofs in CoqStoq
-- Evaluating Rango on CoqHub's testing set
+- Evaluating Rango on CoqStoq's testing set

 ## Setup
 - **Install Dependencies:**